FAQ for New Students

 An online new book shelf known as University Libraries New Titles is posted on the Libraries' website.
 The New Titles page includes newly-cataloged videos and sound recordings in the Music/Media Library in the Miller Nichols Library, and new materials in the Health Sciences, and Dental Libraries.

 The Library is closed, but I need to ask a reference question.
 When is the Service Desk staffed?
 Can I ask a reference question via email?

 Research services are available at all University Libraries: Miller Nichols Library, the Health Sciences Library, the Dental Library and the Leon E. Bloch Law Library.
-To request research help outside regular hours, fill out the online Questions Form, which is emailed directly to the Research and Liaison Department.
+To request research help outside regular hours, fill out the online Questions Form, which is emailed directly to the Learning and Research Department.
 A research librarian will reply the next business day or sooner.
 For more pressing needs, please call the appropriate service desk within each Library.
-See the Ask A Librarian for phone numbers and addresses.
+See the Ask A Librarian page for phone numbers and addresses.
 You can also leave a message at the First Floor Service Desk of either the Miller Nichols Library at (816) 235-1526 or the Health Sciences Library at (816) 235-1885.